OFFIS-DAI/Mango.jl/paper/paper.md

 Many of the ideas for `Mango.jl` are based on the existing Python framework `mango` [@schrage:2024].
 The main reason for this Julia-based version is to allow better focus on simulation performance, enabling larger scales of multi-agent simulations.
-This is especially relevant in the energy domain, where an increasing amount of energy resources (e.g. batteries and PV-generators) have distributed ownership, competing goals and contribute to the same power grid.
+This is especially relevant in the energy domain, where an increasing amount of energy resources (e.g., batteries and PV-generators) have distributed ownership, competing goals and contribute to the same power grid.
 Large scale multi-agent simulations allow researchers to study the behavior of these participants in energy markets and grid simulations.

 The Python version of `mango` has already been successfully applied to various research areas in the energy domain, including coalition formation in multi-energy networks [@schrage:2023], distributed market participation of battery storage units [@tiemann:2022], distributed black start [@stark:2021], and investigating the impact of communication topologies on distributed optimization heuristics [@holly:2021].